This article covers:

 - Searching for closed out items.

 The filter control is available on all list pages in PPO.
-This includes entity list pages (like the project and task list pages), as well as the administration list pages (like the field and user list pages).
+This includes entity list pages (like projects, risks, issues, and task list pages), as well as the administration list pages (like data fields and user list pages).
 The filter control allows you to filter the items that are shown in the list that meet the criteria that you specify.

-Example of the filter control on the employee list page:
+Example of the filter control on the project list page:

 Personal filters are shown as: